Systems of Twinned Systems: A Systematic Literature Review: Results

-\tabref{tab:challenges-table} outlines the main challenges in SoTS development.
-Operational challenges are most common (\xofyp{60}{80}), with interoperability alone appearing in (\xofyp{26}{80}) studies.
-Other recurring issues include synchronization (\xofyp{11}{80}), real-time constraints (\xofyp{9}{80}), and uncertainty (\xofyp{8}{80}).
-Studies also report difficulties in managing emergent behaviors, lifecycle coordination, and reconfiguration.
-Design challenges are noted in (\xofyp{33}{80}) studies, with complexity (\xofyp{12}{80}) and lack of standards (\xofyp{11}{80}) being the most frequent.
-Other concerns include legacy system compatibility, regulatory constraints, and the lack of frameworks and architectures to support SoTS development.
-Non-functional properties are discussed in (\xofyp{22}{80}) studies.
-Notably scalability, reliability, and privacy are cited.

-\begin{conclusionframe}{RQ1: Why DTs and SoS are Combined} SoTS are developed to support optimization, integration, validation, and maintainability in complex systems.
-Manufacturing is the most common application domain, followed by automotive and smart cities.
-Despite growing adoption, challenges, e.g., interoperability, synchronization, complexity, and the lack of standards limit broader deployment. \end{conclusionframe}
+\begin{conclusionframe}{RQ1: Why are DT and SoS combined} SoTS are developed to support optimization, integration, validation, and maintainability in complex systems.
+Manufacturing is the most common application domain, followed by automotive and smart cities. \end{conclusionframe}